mrs504aa/GravitySimulation/readme.md

-# This is a little problem that solves three-body gravity problem!
+# This is a little program that solves three-body gravity problem!

 ## Sun, Earth and Moon